cdpadilla42/chrisdpadilla.com/_posts/youtube2000.md

 An amateur space has the same impact that professional sports has on kids.
 They see people playing soccer at an incredibly high level, but can easily throw a ball in their own backyard and understands the concept of aiming for a net.
 (This insight actually comes from [watching a Game Theory video on eSports from 7 years ago](https://www.youtube.com/watch?v=qYlpxFWXCM8&ab_channel=TheGameTheorists) — a really deep nugget!)
 Creativity is encouraged through less than perfect models.

 Especially as a kid!
-Most of the videos I adored were filmed at their parents house, in their bedrooms.
+Most of the videos I adored were filmed at their parents' house, in their bedrooms.

 It comes back to what I was talking about with [Terry Pratchett and real life influences](/pratchettandinspiration).
 I was a kid!
 I had a camera!
 I had Windows Movie Maker!
 I could do it all too!

 Skip ahead a few years.
 It all changed for me when Oprah opened a Youtube channel.
 The environment pivoted from DIY to a marketing machine.
-Then followed algorithms, monetization, and the site eventually becoming the second most visited second only to Google.
+Then followed algorithms, monetization, and YouTube eventually becoming the second most visited domain second only to Google.

-The other day in a grocery store I saw a box named "Influencer starter kit."
+The other day in a big box grocery store I saw a product named "Influencer starter kit."
 It's wild to me how industrialized the space has actually become.

 All this to say a few things: